jakep5/craft-digest-api/README.md

 ## Authentication

 Authentication done using JWT authentication.
-Users log in with their username and password, and their beers are associated with their user ID.
+Users log in with their username and password, and are assigned a user_id upon user creation.
+Added beers by the user are then associated with their user_id.

 ## Base URL